jeanCarloMachado/talks-courses/cn-papers-review/presentation.md

 ## Artigos

- - Iztok Fister Jr., Xin-She Yang - A Brief Review of Nature-Inspired Algorithms for Optimization, University of Maribor, 2000 [1]
+ - Fister Jr, Iztok, et al. "A brief review of nature-inspired algorithms for optimization." arXiv preprint arXiv:1307.4186 (2013). https://arxiv.org/abs/1307.4186

  - Arpan Kumar Kar, 2016, Bio inspired computing - A review of algorithms and scope of applications, Indian Institute of Technology [2]